Momoya Gohandesuyo: Nori no Tsukudani Seaweed Paste

 Nori no Tsukudani (海苔の佃煮)

-Tsukudani is a Japanese food made by boiling down ingredients, such as seaweed, small fishes, or clams, with soy sauce and sugar.Tsukudani comes in many types and “Nori no Tsukudani (海苔の佃煮)” is the most common.
+Tsukudani is a traditional Japanese food made by simmering down ingredients such as seaweed, small fishes, or clams, with soy sauce and sugar.
+It comes in many varieties, but among those “Nori no Tsukudani (海苔の佃煮)” is most commonly eaten in Japan.

-Speaking of the ingredient, since the paste of Momoya Gohandesuyo is a Nori no Tsukudani, the main ingredients are Nori seaweed, soy sauce, sugar, and starch syrup.
-In addition to these main ingredients, this seaweed paste also contains extracts of bonitos and scallops, which make the paste tastier.
+Based on the ingredient list, the Momoya Gohandesuyo seaweed paste is truly classified as Nori no Tsukudani.
+Thus, the main ingredients are Nori seaweed, soy sauce, sugar, and starch syrup.
+In addition to them, the black seaweed paste also contains bonito and scallop extracts as umami ingredients.